patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 have been better (and has eclairs), but it's 10km down the road.
 I think the InterCity bus comes from Ohakune.

-The Taumarunui Canoe Hire van seems to have stopped at Ohakune before getting up; I saw a bag of carrots under the front seat.
+The Taumarunui Canoe Hire van seems to have stopped at Ohakune before getting up; I saw a bag of carrots under the front seat, which is a thing you can get in Ohakune in addition to eclairs.

 In any case, we made our way to Raetihi's [Coach Café](https://www.facebook.com/p/Coach-Cafe-Takeaways-100044359309214/).
 We had 2 hours there before our pickup at 4.
 MP had bacon, egg & Hollaidaise and I had